David Sloan Wilson: Research

 Wilson is a prominent proponent of the concept of group selection (also known as multi-level selection) in evolution.
 He and Elliott Sober proposed a framework called multilevel selection theory, which challenges the more orthodox approach of gene-level selection and individual selection, in their book Unto Others.
 This framework argues that natural selection operates on a nested hierarchy of units, such as between genes within individuals, between individuals within groups, between groups within a multi-group population, and even between ecosystems (such as microbiomes) in multi-ecosystem populations.
 Each level of selection results in adaptations at that level and tends to be undermined by selection at lower levels.
 Hence the notion of multilevel selection.

 Wilson has also coined the concept of a trait-group, a group of organisms linked not permanently as a group but having a shared fate due to interactions that they have.

 Wilson has described himself as an "enthusiastic proponent" of the extended evolutionary synthesis.

 Personal life

-Wilson is the father of community organizer Katie Wilson, who is the mayor-elect of Seattle.
+Wilson is the father of community organizer Katie Wilson, who is serving as the mayor of Seattle since 2026.